hpl002/Masters_Public/readme.md

 ##### Discrete event simulation
   "... models the operation of a system as a discrete sequence of events in time.
 Each event occurs at a particular instant in time and marks a change of state in the sytem.
 Between the consecustive events, no change in the system is assumed to occur; thus the simulation can directly jump tot teh " - [source](https://en.wikipedia.org/wiki/Discrete-event_simulation)

+numerous studies can be found report-ing on the successful application of discrete-event simulation in order to improve efficiency and reduce costs.

+Good overviews of literature have been provided by Jun et al. [17], England et al. [18], and Yang et al. [19].

+With regard to healthcare clinics, Jun et al. [17] mention three different areas that impact patients in clinics.
+These are patient scheduling and admissions, patient routing and flow schemes, and scheduling and availability of resources.

+[17] J.B.
+Jun S.H.
+Jacobson, J.R.
+Swisher, Application of discrete-event simulation in healthcare clinics: a survey, Journal of the Operational Research Society 50, 109–123.
+[18] W. England, S. Roberts, Applications of computer simulation in health care, in: H.J.
+Highland, L.G.
+Hull, N.R.
+Neilsen (Eds.), Proceed- ings of the 1978 Winter Simulation Conference, Institute of Electrical and Electronics Engineers, 1978, pp. 665–676.
+[19] Y. Yang, K. Sullivan, P. Wang, K.D.
+Naidu, Applications of computer simulation in medical scheduling, Proceedings of the Joint Confer- ence on Information Sciences (2000).

+However, despite the abundance of literature that exists on simulation and its application, there is hardly any literature on the intersection of process mining and discrete-event simulation.

+[20] A. Rozinat, R.S.
+Mans, M. Song, W.M.P. van der Aalst, Discovering simulation models, Information Systems, 34, Elsevier305–327.

 ### Process analysis
 ##### Performance analysis / quality assessment
 De Weerdt J, De Backer M, Vanthienen J, et al. Amulti- dimensional quality assessment of state-of-the-art pro- cess discovery algorithms using real-life event logs.
 Inf Syst.
 2012;37(7):654–676

+Having poor process quality metrics is indicative of a process model that needs repair.
+There are two models in this setting.
+The "original" and governing model of the actual process.
+This model might not be available or exist at all.
+Then theres the process model which is generated through process discovery.

+Poor metrics can be indicative of multiple scenarios.
+1. the generated process model is of poor quality
+2. the generated process model is actually accurate, it is the underlying process which is poor

+How can we determine where the project lies?
+With the underlying model or the generated model?

+**process model quality metrics**:
+The metrics are tightly coupled.
+*Some metrics have been proposed to determine the quality of a process model, such as fitness, simplicity, precision and generalization*

+Process Conformance is the type of process mining responsible to measure the quality of a process model.

+The quality of a process
+model is usually described considering the four quality dimensions ( van der Aalst, 2016 ):
+• Fitness: ability to observe the event log behavior in the discov-ered model;
+• Precision: quality to avoid behavior unrelated to the used event log in the discovery process, like avoiding underfitting concept;
+• Generalization: capacity to accept new similar events related to previous events used for discovering, like avoiding overfitting concept; and
+• Simplicity: quality to be as simple as possible.

+Nominal work on process quality metrics:
+W. M. P. van der Aalst, Process Mining: Discovery, Conformance and Enhancement of Business Processes.
+Berlin, Germany: Springer, 2011.

+1. model fitness
+   1. used to ensure the occurence of behaviors in event logs.
+Fitness is considered good if the process model supports the events in the process log.
+Poor if it does not support it.
+This can presumably be measured
+2. model precision
+   1. process model does not allows for unobserved activities.
+Does not allow for activities that are not observed in an event log.
+   2. Generalization claims that a process model is able to reproduce future activities.
+3. model simplicity
+   1. requires that a process model with a simple structure can execute the behaviours in the event logs.
+   2. The simpler the model the better, i pressume..

 ##### Bottleneck analysis
 ##### Key performance indicators (KPI)
 ##### Statistical methods